jircdev/reactive-model/README.md

 You can also use the `@reactiveProps` decorator to automatically create reactive properties:

 ```
-import { ReactiveModel, reactiveProps } from "reactive-model";
+import { ReactiveModel, reactiveProps } from "reactive";

 interface Person {
   name: string;